echyn/echyn.github.io/research.md

 22. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition

 23. Ideology in Government: Evidence from the Office of Indian Affairs and the Assimilation Era (with Kareem Haggag and Christian Maruthiah)

+24. Who Chooses and Who Benefits?
+The Limits of Decentralized School Choice (with Jesse Bruhn, Chris Campos and Antonia Vazquez)

 **Other Academic Publications**